 As you know, LibreOffice has its own equation editor called Maths.
 It works quite well but has the following limitations:

-On the contrary, TexMaths brings the power of LaTeX to your LibreOffice documents: equations are very nice, there is a plethora of mathematics symbols and the LaTeX language is a de facto standard in the scientific world, with a large community of users.
+On the contrary, TexMaths brings the power of LaTeX to your LibreOffice documents: equations are very nice, there is a plethora of math symbols and the LaTeX language is a de facto standard in the scientific world, with a large community of users.

 With TexMaths, you can write an equation in the LaTeX language using an intuitive GUI, then instantly generate an image (PNG or SVG format) of the equation and automatically insert it in your LibreOffice document.
 After that, you can close your document, reopen it, modify your equation and regenerate it in a second!